Tropical Donagi theorem: The tropical n -gonal construction in moduli

 \section{The tropical \texorpdfstring{$n$}{n}-gonal construction in moduli}

 In this section we show that the tropical $n$-gonal construction does not behave well in families and we provide evidence that \cref{thm:main} cannot be extended beyond its current formulation.
-The \emph{moduli space of tropical curves} $M_g^\trop$ continuously parametrizes all tropical curves\footnote{To construct this space, tropical curves have to be considered with \emph{vertex genus function $V \to \mathbb{N}$} which contributes to the genus of the curves.} of fixed genus $g$.
-In this space, the combinatorial type of a tropical curves changes in the limit, when the length of an edge $e$ tends to zero.
+The \emph{moduli space of tropical curves} $M_g^\trop$ continuously parametrises all tropical curves of fixed genus $g$.
+For the construction it is important to allow non-trivial vertex genus functions on tropical curves as defined in \cref{sec-preliminaries}.
+In $M_g^\trop$, the combinatorial type of a tropical curve changes in the limit, when the length of an edge $e$ tends to zero.
 The combinatorial type in the limit is the contraction $G / e$.
-Perhaps more complicated is the description of the moduli space of principally polarized tropical abelian varieties $A_g^\trop$ of dimension $g$, see \cite{ChanTropicalTorelli} for details.
-When set up correctly, on can make sense of the \emph{tropical Torelli morphism} $\Jac : M_g^\trop \to A_g^\trop$ as a continuous map of tropical moduli spaces, which is defined by associating to a tropical curve $\Gamma$ its Jacobian $\Jac(\Gamma)$.
+Perhaps more complicated is the description of the moduli space of principally polarised tropical abelian varieties $A_g^\trop$ of dimension $g$, see \cite{Brannetti} and \cite{ChanTropicalTorelli} for details.
+When set up correctly, one can make sense of the \emph{tropical Torelli morphism} $\Jac : M_g^\trop \to A_g^\trop$ as a continuous map of tropical moduli spaces, which is defined by associating to a tropical curve $\Gamma$ its Jacobian $\Jac(\Gamma)$.

-A similar construction for Prym varieties, the \emph{tropical Prym-Torelli morphism} is desirable.
+A similar construction for Prym varieties, the \emph{tropical Prym\textendash Torelli morphism} is desirable.
 The moduli space of \emph{unramified} double covers $R_g^\trop$, with $g$ referring to the genus of the target curve, can be defined as a special case of a Hurwitz space in the sense of \cite{CavalieriMarkwigRanganathan}.
 In this space, a transition between combinatorial types happens when an edge in the target graph together with its preimage(s) are contracted simultaneously.
-Because of the polarization issue for Prym varieties of dilated double covers, the correct definition of the tropical Prym-Torelli morphism $\Prym : R_g^\trop \to A_{g-1}^\trop$ should use the continuous Prym varieties introduced in \cite[Definition~4.17]{röhrleNgonal} in order to give a continuous morphism.
+Because of the polarisation issue for Prym varieties of dilated double covers, the correct definition of the tropical Prym\textendash Torelli morphism $\Prym : R_g^\trop \to A_{g-1}^\trop$ should use the continuous Prym varieties introduced in \cite[Definition~4.17]{roehrleNgonal} in order to give a continuous morphism.